 The School is an independent co-educational day and boarding school for students (for senior school only) between the ages of 3 and 18.
-The School operates on a single form entry system from Nursery to Year 4, two forms in Year 5 and one form in Year 6 and then up to three forms from Year 7 to Year 13.
+The School operates on a single form entry system from Nursery to Year Four, two forms in Year Five and one form in Year Six and then up to three forms from Year Seven to Year Thirteen.

-The main entry points for admission are into Nursery, Reception, Year 3, Year 7 and Year 12.
+The main entry points for admission are into Nursery, Reception, and Year 3, Year Seven and Year 12.

-Preschool admissions are first come, first serve, where registrations will be made after a discussion with the family about whether the child's needs can be met by the School.
+Preschool admissions are first come, first serve, where registrations will be made after a discussion with the family about if the child's needs can be met by the School.

 Beechwood School is a gently selective school.
-Prep and Senior day and boarding admissions will be made based on performance in entrance tests, the impression made during interview, on references from the prospective student's current school, and previous exam results where appropriate.
-Typically, we will assess the ability of prospective students in Mathematics and English; and invite students for an informal conversation with our Headteacher.
+Prep and Senior day and boarding admissions will be made based on performance in entrance tests, the impression made during interview / taster day, on references from the prospective student's current school, and previous exam results where appropriate.
+Typically, we will assess the ability of prospective students in Mathematics, English and invite students for an informal conversation with our Headteacher.
 This informs us as to the student's current level of achievement; and will help the school and the family make a considered decision as to their registration.

-If spaces are currently unavailable, upon receipt of the registration form and payment of the registration fee, the student's name will be placed on the waiting list for entry into the correct year.
+If spaces are currently unavailable, upon receipt of the application/registration form and payment of the registration fee, the student's name will be placed on the waiting list for entry into the correct year.
 The student's name may be removed from the list at any time at the request of the parents.